LT-Intro-To-AI-SY2425/a2-movie-chatbot-nfulk/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Remembering the difference between pattern pind and source sind made it a little more difficult to complete the assignment as I have to use the right one for all the problems.

 2. Explain how you could use the match function for extracting information from a movie database.
+It could be used to set up commonly asked questions and you can pull this stuff out of the movie database depending on what you're asking.
+You can also switch out words and stuff to make the question the person is asking happen in code.